 Let’s now get more clarity on how much money Microsoft makes and the main revenue sources before digging deeper into how Microsoft earns money, its business model, and its revenue model.

 Looking at the trajectory of Microsoft’s results above, it seems that Microsoft somehow defies gravity.
-It is growing in revenue and profits and has expenses well under control, resulting in increased margins.
+It is growing in revenue and profits and has expenses well under control, resulting in increasing margins.

 These trends result from successful bets on cloud infrastructure and cloud-based software.
 Looking forward, it is hard to see a significant change in those trends.
 The underlying shift of businesses to the cloud, both in backend infrastructure and productivity tools, is poised to continue.
 Microsoft is well-positioned to benefit from that.

 “What we are witnessing is the dawn of a second wave of digital transformation sweeping every company and every industry. “

 — Satya Nadella, CEO of Microsoft, Earnings Call in January 2021

 Microsoft will also benefit from other areas like cybersecurity, a sizable market.
 Large global providers like Microsoft have logical advantages there.